 In partnership with San Francisco Beautiful, we're supporting local artists and enhancing the transit experience for San Francisco's 700,000+ daily riders through our Muni Art program.
 100 Muni buses are converted into rolling art galleries, reigniting a successful relationship between local art and local transit.

-For the first time Muni Art collaborated with the Poetry Society of America's Poetry in Motion® for the theme “The Art of Poetry in San Francisco”.
+The 2018 Muni Art season kicked off the first collaboration with the Poetry Society of America's Poetry in Motion® for the theme “The Art of Poetry in San Francisco.”
 The five winning local artists and poets will have their original work displayed on 100 Muni buses beginning January and running through April, 2018.

 2017 Muni Art

-For the second year, Muni buses are showcasing the art creations of five winning artists, including:
+For the second annual Muni Art project, Muni buses are showcasing the art creations of five winning artists, including:

 - Monica Tiulescu (with her proposal, Teens of San Francisco) *